 Headwaters Summer Science Camps

-Headwaters Science Institute (programs at Truckee Springs, Serene Lakes, North Lake Tahoe, Webber Lake, Tilden Regional Park, Riverside Elementary School & Wildcat Regional Park), 53964 Sherritt Lane, Soda Springs, CA 95728
+Headwaters Science Institute (programs at Truckee Springs, Serene Lakes, North Lake Tahoe, Webber Lake, Tilden Regional Park, Riverside Elementary School & Wildcat Regional Park), PO Box 913, Soda Springs, CA 95728

 About

-Headwaters Summer Science Camps offers hands-on outdoor science camps where campers take part in hiking, water exploration, and guided nature investigation.
-Campers explore plants, wildlife, insects, and water, investigate the mountain ecosystem including plants, animals, weather, and geology, and explore local biodiversity and water science.
-At some camps, students design and carry out real environmental research projects, design and perform experiments that answer their own questions through the scientific method, and develop their findings from field-based investigations.
+Headwaters Summer Science Camps offers hands-on outdoor science camps where kids take part in hiking, water exploration, and guided nature investigation.
+Campers explore plants, wildlife, insects, soil, and water, including investigating the mountain ecosystem with a focus on plants, animals, weather, and geology.
+Some camps include exploring local biodiversity and the region’s water systems, animals, and insects through field-based investigation, as well as opportunities to design and carry out real environmental research projects and develop their findings.

 • Ages: 5–18 years old